AqwamCreates/DataPredict/docs/HighValueProjectTutorials/CreatingAnomalyDetectionModel.md

 Currently, you need these to produce the model:

-* One Class Support Vector Machine (Not Support Vector Machine)
+* One Class Support Vector Machine (Not Support Vector Machine) or Expectation Maximization approach

 * A player data that is stored in matrix

 ## Setting Up

-Before we train our model, we will first need to construct a classification model as shown below.
+Before we train our model, we will first need to construct a model, in which we have two approaches:

+* Approach 1: One Class Support Vector Machine (Classification)

+* Approach 2: Expectation-Maximization (Clustering)

+### Approach 1: One Class Support Vector Machine

 ```lua